DiSSCo/openDS/harmonisation/specimen/physicalSpecimenId.md

 # PhysicalSpecimenId

 ## openDS
-Will be harmonised to `dwc:physicalSpecimenId`
+Will be harmonised to `ods:physicalSpecimenId`
 There is no exact match for physicalSpecimenId in either DWC nor ABCD(EFG)

 ## Mapping